 \section{Questions, comments, observations}

 The author has fallen down numerous rabbit holes of high (to her) entertainment value.
 The following is a somewhat random assortment of her favorites.

 {\ding{68}} Any substitution whose subshift is minimal and recognizable has numerous IIET/flow view combinations that represent it.
 In the simplest case we could consider only the set of canonical IIETs given by all possible dual substitutions.
-This produces a finite list of $(\mtcong_j,\iiet_j)$s that all represent $(\seqsp,\shift,\mu)$. \begin{itemize} \item What information is contained in the measure-theoretic {\bf automorphisms} $\mtcong_2^{-1}\circ \mtcong_1$ of $\seqsp$? \item Many substitutions have a {\bf periodic dual substitution} which, if treated as recognizable, would be an odometer.
+This produces a finite list of $(\mtcong_j,\iiet_j)$s that all represent $(\seqsp,\shift,\mu)$. \begin{itemize} \item What information is contained in the geometry of the maps $\mtcong_2\circ \mtcong_1^{-1}$ of $[0,1]$? \item Many substitutions have a {\bf periodic dual substitution} which, if treated as recognizable, would be an odometer.
 What is the significance of this? \item Is there an {\bf optimal choice} of dual substitution to represent a system? \end{itemize}

 {\ding{68}} The flow view construction provides a link between all substitutions and S-adic systems that share a common primitive transition matrix $M$. \begin{itemize} \item For any given substitution, an S-adic system using any or all of the choices of dual substitution could be used, in which case the representation would be non-canonical. \item Alternatively, S-adic systems in which the directive sequence shares a transition matrix can be modeled with a dual substitution for its flow view. \item Take two subshifts with coordinate maps given by the same dual substitution.
 This gives a measure-theoretic bijection between the subshifts.
 How do the properties of the matrix affect the properties of this bijection? \end{itemize}